JeremLeOuf/CarbonAware-Redeployment/README.md

 └── README.md
 ```

 *Note:* The `venv/` directory and `.env` files are intentionally excluded from version control.
+You should create them yourself (will be explained going forward).

 ---

 ## Prerequisites

-Ensure the following are installed and correctly configured:
+Ensure the following are installed and correctly configured on the machine you plan to run this solution on :

 - **AWS CLI (v2+)**: [Installation Guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
   - Configure AWS CLI with proper permissions: